 Please take 15 minutes to participate in our online survey.
 This is the first of two surveys that will help CNA determine strategies and priorities to support intra-professional practice.
 In the second survey, you will be asked to rank or prioritize key items identified in the first survey.

 Your responses are confidential and will not be connected to you in any way.

 Please complete the survey and have your voice heard:

-The Canadian Association of Medical and Surgical Nurses is pleased to be partnering up with Connect Medical Legal Experts to provide CAMSN members with access to all four articles in a series exploring the most common nursing negligence issues in Canada.
+The Canadian Association of Medical and Surgical Nurses would like to thank Connect Medical Legal Experts for providing CAMSN members with access to all four articles in a series exploring the most common nursing negligence issues in Canada.
 These articles can also be found under the Education Corner tab.

 1 – Miscommunication the Leading Cause of Malpractice Lawsuits Against Nurses